runpod/docs/docs/serverless/vllm/get-started.md

      - `HF_TOKEN`: (Optional) Your Hugging Face API token for private models
 4. Select **Deploy**.

-Once the endpoint initializes, you can send requests to your [endpoint](/serverless/endpoints/get-started).
+Once the endpoint initializes, you can send requests to your [endpoint](/serverless/endpoints/send-requests).
-Continue to the [Send a request](#send-a-request) section.

 For a complete list of available environment variables, see the [vLLM Worker variables](/serverless/vllm/environment-variables).